-- Two live music stages, with something to suit every musical taste!
+- Live music, with something to suit every musical taste!

-- A popular kids’ tent with activities to keep younger visitors entertained, including face painting, story telling and more
+- A popular Kids’ Area with activities to keep younger visitors entertained, including face painting, story telling and more

 - General Merchandise stalls selling everything from antiques to clothing to fair trade products (and much more!)